- Installing the Google Sheets App

 Installing the Google Sheets app

-You can also install the app directly from the Google Workspace Marketplace.
+Or, install the app directly from the Google Workspace Marketplace.

 Setting up the Google Sheets app

 - To send data from Google Sheets to ChartMogul, Admins will need to create a new read & write API key.

 - Copy your API key and paste it into the ChartMogul API Key field.
 Click Save key.